List of No.1 Sentai Gozyuger characters: Universe Warriors

-The Universe Warriors (ユニバース戦士, Yunibāsu Senshi) are a group of individuals who utilize Universe Rings in conjunction with the Silver Tega Sword (銀のテガソード, Gin no Tega Sōdo) sidearm to transform into the lead member of a past Sentai team.
-While transformed, a Universe Warrior gains abilities unique to their personal Sentai Ring.
-They can also use other Universe Rings stored in the Tsumega Buckle to channel abilities based on the corresponding Sentai.
-If a Universe Warrior is defeated in battle by another Ring Warrior, they will lose access to their Silver Tega Sword while the victor claims their Sentai Ring(s) as a prize.
+The Universe Warriors (ユニバース戦士, Yunibāsu Senshi) are a subgroup of Ring Warriors who utilize Universe Rings in conjunction with the Silver Tega Sword (銀のテガソード, Gin no Tega Sōdo) sidearm to transform into the lead member of a past Sentai team.
+While transformed, they gain an ability unique to their personal Sentai Ring.
+Similarly to the Gozyugers, the Universe Warriors can also use other Universe Rings stored in the Tsumega Buckle to channel abilities based on the corresponding Sentai.
 Prior to the Universe War, some of the Universe Warriors from Mashiro's early tenure in the ring competition had tried to harness the Orca Booster 5050, but ended up being consumed by its power and became monsters themselves.